The Best Over-the-Counter Cold and Flu Meds

 Do you have a cold or the flu?

 You feel a tickle in your throat, and then a headache coming on.
 You start to sniffle or sneeze, and suddenly you feel really tired.
-You know you’re coming down with something—but is it a cold, or do you have the flu?
+You know you’re coming down with something — but is it a cold, or do you have the flu?
+(Think you may have COVID-19?
+Here are the symptoms.)

 You can contract cold or flu viruses by inhaling droplets in the air when an infected person coughs or sneezes, or by coming in contact with the other person’s hands or a shared object or surface, and then touching your eyes, nose or mouth.
-Once the virus enters your body, it will zero in on the upper respiratory tract (the nose, sinuses and throat), although influenza can also affect the lungs.
+Once the virus enters your body, it will zero in on the upper respiratory tract (the nose, sinuses, and throat), although influenza can also affect the lungs.
 Cold viruses are infectious up to two days before symptoms appear and remain infectious until they’re gone.
-Influenza, however, is infectious one day before it appears and remains so for up to six days after symptoms develop.
-(Here’s what you should do at the first sign of a cold.)
+However, influenza is infectious one day before it appears and remains so for up to six days after symptoms develop.
+(Related: Here’s what you should do at the first sign of a cold.)

 Cold and flu prevention strategies

 Otherwise, the best way to avoid getting either the flu or a cold is to wash your hands often with soap and water for at least 20 seconds at a time, says Marianne Trevorrow, a naturopathic doctor in Victoria and a director at the British Columbia Naturopathic Association.
 If soap and water aren’t available, a hand sanitizer with at least 60 percent alcohol is the next best thing.
-Supplementing with vitamin D may also help, since a recent study found that people with low levels of D are the most likely to catch colds and flu.
-The upper limit amount recommended by Health Canada is 4,000 IU daily; the Canadian Cancer Society recommends a minimum daily amount of 1,000 IU.
+Supplementing with vitamin D may also help.

 But if you’re an adult who is normally in good health and just feeling sick, stay at home in bed, says Campbell-Scherer.
 Get plenty of rest, drink lots of fluids, and manage your symptoms with one of these over-the-counter remedies.